Norbert: It makes too much sense to stick together.

 Ben: Maybe we should split up, cover more ground.

-- In The Powerpuff Girls episode "Him Diddle Riddle," one of Him's riddles requires the girls to head for Chinatown and answer a ringing pay phone in a three-minute timeframe.
+- In The Powerpuff Girls (1998) episode "Him Diddle Riddle", one of Him's riddles requires the girls to head for Chinatown and answer a ringing pay phone in a three-minute timeframe without flying.
 Blossom has the three split up and take the most convenient route to the phone with the first there to answer it.
 Blossom hitches a ride with an 18-wheeler, Bubbles takes a bus then a pony, and Buttercup takes the subway.

 - Many times on The Perils of Penelope Pitstop, the Ant Hill Mob will split up in an attempt to locate where the Hooded Claw has taken Penelope.